Biden appeals for tougher gun laws: 'How much more carnage?'

 All major broadcast networks broke away from regular programing to carry Biden’s remarks at 7:30 p.m.
 EDT, before the start of primetime shows.

-Biden has used national speeches in the past to speak about the coronavirus pandemic and the chaotic withdrawal of U.S. forces from Afghanistan.
-But the president has used such addresses sparingly during his nearly 18 months in office, especially during evening hours
+Biden has given major speeches on the coronavirus pandemic and the chaotic withdrawal of U.S. forces from Afghanistan.
+But the president has used such addresses sparingly during his nearly 18 months in office, especially during evening hours.

 Earlier Thursday, Vice President Kamala Harris spoke about the Oklahoma shooting, saying, “All of us hold the people of Tulsa in our hearts, but we also reaffirm our commitment to passing commonsense gun safety laws.”